NHOrus/srwq-compilation/episode-03.md

 You are the Shadow Mirror version of Katina Tarask.
 You wear frilly dresses and don't afraid of anything.

-You and the other Shadow Mirrors were about to escape destruction by the EFA by traveling to another dimension, when an army of mechs from that dimension arrived to...do something.
+You and the other Shadow Mirrors were about to escape destruction by the EFA by traveling to another dimension, when an army of mechs from that dimension arrived to... do something.
 It wasn't entirely clear what was happening, but then things started exploding.
 You and your allies climbed into a Tausendfuessler and escaped the Tesla-Liecht Institute, but you were followed.

 Then the ghost of your best friend Arado, who you strangled with a power lead in a fit of psychotic rage 2 months ago, came back from hell to claim your soul for your many sins.